eenti/CSM---Obol-DVT-Integration/README.md

 Now you just need to wait for the Lido CSM to deposit your validator keys (using your deposit data file).
 Give some time for the keys to be deposited, and then you will be able to click the Beaconchain link to view your validator.

-> ❗ **Info:**
-> The `cluster-lock` and `deposit-data` files are identical for each operator.
-If lost, they can be copied from one operator to another.

-Congratulations, you are now running a CSM Obol DVT Validator.
+🎉Congratulations, you are now running a CSM Obol DVT Validator.🎉